-The selected connector/cable choices offer a large variety of options and cannot displayed in its entirety.
-Please check on the web for more variants and/or consult with our sales specialists regarding your specific needs, length and connector options.
+The variation of parameters (length, channels, port-to-port connections, ...) offers a large variety of options and cannot be displayed in its entirety.
+Please check on the web for more variants and/or consult with our sales specialists regarding your specific needs, lengths, channels and male/female connector options.